bulior/PS5BUYBOT/README.md

 # PS5BUYBOT
-Python PS5 Web crawler with auto buy
+Python PS5 Web crawler with auto buy option
+Version 1.2 2021-02

 This one easy way to check differnt Retailer websides to buy e.g. the PS5 / PS5 digi.<br>
 It is not cleanly programmed but works very well.
 I am always open for feedback